AI’s evolving complexity raises unprecedented questions about transparency and intention.

 Leadership in the AI era demands not just adoption, but active engagement and responsible governance.

 The appropriate response is not to halt innovation but to advance it more responsibly.
-This requires a paradigm shift in executive leadership—from the passive adoption of AI technology to the active, engaged governance of it.
+This requires a paradigm shift in executive leadership-from the passive adoption of AI technology to the active, engaged governance of it.
 Proactive governance, a safety-first development culture, and choosing the right expert partners are the essential pillars for mitigating this new category of risk.
 Doing so is the only way to unlock the true, sustainable value of artificial intelligence and build a future where we can trust our most powerful tools.
+If your organization is at the helm, only you can ensure that these responsibilities are met with diligence and foresight.

 As executives consider their digital transformations, it's also vital to recognize adjacent risks-like those from open-source supply chains.
 One recent example: a phishing attack on open-source JavaScript packages revealed how vulnerabilities can cascade across the business, reinforcing the need for layered, proactive defense within your AI and software stack.